spacemeshos/docs/docs/start/start.md

 However, if your system doesn't meet the minimum [system requirements](start/smapp/requirements), or you're interested in a more granular, technical approach, then our other interface may be better for you.

-### SMRepl
+### CLI

-SMRepl is a Spacemesh API client with wallet functions that operates via command-line.
+CLI is a Spacemesh API client with wallet functions that operates via command-line.

-**The SMRepl guide is currently under construction but will be available soon.**
+**The CLI  guide is currently under construction but will be available soon.**

+## General Smesher Guide

+For more advanced users, our [Smesher Guide](start/smesher) will help you refine your node's performance and troubleshoot issues.